 Whole Children’s Story

-In 2004 Whole Children opened at 8 River Drive in Hadley, Massachusetts.
-That year Whole Children offered 16 classes, including yoga and gymnastics and served 43 families.
-In July, 2010 Whole Children affiliated with Pathlight (formerly known as The Association For Community Living), an organization in Springfield with a long history of working for and with families and people with special needs.
+That year Whole Children offered 16 classes, including yoga and gymnastics, and served 43 families.
+In 2010 Whole Children affiliated with Pathlight, an organization in Springfield with a long history of working for and with families and people with special needs.

-Whole Children represents a group of parents who have learned that, given the opportunity, our children can far surpass even our own expectations, and the more doors that are open to them, the more they may discover the worlds that await their success.
+Whole Children sprang from a group of parents who learned that, given the opportunity, our children can far surpass even our own expectations, and the more doors that are opened to them, the more they discover worlds that await their success.